YogenderSingh07/devops-cloud-journey/03-Networking/osi-tcpip2.md

 ---

-# Layer 1 — Network Access Layer
+# Layer 1 — Physical Layer

 This is the lowest layer of the TCP/IP model.